zisluiz/obeach/README.md

 # obeach
-A Object Recognition Research Framework for RGB-D Segmentation - under development
+A Object Recognition Research Framework for RGB-D Segmentation - discontinued